Target Audience: Know Your Prospective Client, Even During a Volcanic Eruption

 On the other hand…

 In business, we cannot afford to just throw our products or services out there and hope they stick.
-We must research exactly who it is we are trying to target, not merely who will benefit from our products and services, but who it is we are trying to reach and who it is we want to have as a client.
-By knowing them, and ourselves, we can more easily develop our unique selling proposition to showcase our distinctive services for our potential clients.
+We must research exactly who it is we are trying to target.
+We must target our audience.
+You want to reach those who you want to have as clients.
+By knowing them, and ourselves, we can more easily develop our unique selling proposition.
+Therefore, we can showcase our distinctive services for our potential clients.

 Tell us about your volcano story or similar experience in the comments below…